-Bayside Council is a member of the IAP2 Australia who is the peak body for the community and stakeholder engagement sector.
+Bayside Council is a member of the International Association for Public Participation (IAP2) Australia who is the peak body for the community and stakeholder engagement sector.

-Delegated authorities
+5.4 Delegated authorities

 In local Councils, as in other organisations, delegations provide for the expedient exercise and performance of powers and duties and the efficient management of its business and responsibilities.